DennisSchmidtOTHRegensburg/ControVolEclipsePlugin/README.md

 The plugin can be installed and deinstalled with the Eclipse Update Manager with Help>Install New Software.
 For installation the path to the local Feature-folder has to be stated.

 **Configure a example database-project**
-In the given example a database-project with MongoDB and Morphia is used.
-In the example a guestbook-software with the class Guestbook is stated.
+In the given example the MorphiaTestProject with MongoDB and Morphia is used.
+In this example a guestbook-software with the class Guestbook is stated.
 The plugin only considers classes in which valid Mophia/Obectify imports and annotation are present.
 This means it only considers classes which objects can be stored in the datastore with the objectmapper Morphia/Objectify.

 ![projectpreparation](/docs/Projectpreparation.jpg "ControVolEclipsePlugin")

 To be able to use the functions of the plugin the project has to be configured.
 With the selection Convert to ControVol Project a folder called ControVol is created in the database-project.
 With the selection Register current Version the current class decleration is saved in a xml-file which will be stored in the ControVol-folder.
 Perhaps the project has to be updated with *F5*.
 Every class and attribute which can be stored in the datastore is listed in the xml-file.

 ![Configure](/docs/Configure.jpg "ControVolEclipsePlugin")

 **The controlled schema Evolution:**